Artillery sound ranging: Measurement of bearing

-The technology has progressed both on the hardware and signal processing sides and concept of operations.
-As mentioned in the short description at the beginning of this page, Acoustic Multi Mission Sensors found their inroads.
-They consist of two particle velocity sensors and a microphone.
+The US Acoustic Multi Mission Sensor (AMMS) also measures the bearing of sound sources.
+Each AMMS unit consists of two particle velocity probes and one microphone.
+The probes offer 2D bearing measurement while the microphone measures time-of-arrival, sound spectrum, and loudness.
 They have a small footprint and can therefore be installed on mobile platforms such as military vehicles.
-Usually these vehicles have enough space to host a hardwired subarray of four Acoustic Multi Mission Sensors, creating a sensor post dubbed the CASTLE.
-Hence, the sensor post has at least 12 acoustic transducers with relevant spatial distribution.
+Usually these vehicles have enough space to host a hardwired subarray of four AMMS units, creating a sensor post dubbed the CASTLE.
+Hence, each sensor post has at least 12 acoustic sensors with relevant spatial distribution.
 These CASTLEs can be networked, using MANET radios.
+The Acoustic Vector Sensor (AVS) from the same company (Microflown) is similar in operating principle, only that it has three particle velocity probes for 3D bearing measurement.
+The AMMS has also been tested for locating of illegal use of fireworks.

+Signal processing

 Signal processing wise, sound ranging is moving away from processing muzzle blast noise signals because of several trends.
 One trend is longer-range artillery.
 Muzzle blast noise may attenuate down to a level no longer detectable at the sensor post, but even if it does, the speed of the sound being slow and modern artillery moving on after firing (shoot & scoot), obtaining a localization might be simply too late.
 Another trend is the increased prevalence of rockets that, having a self-propelled phase, hardly generate muzzle blast noise.

-The more relevant signal is the 3D shockwave that is generated by the shell as long as it travels at supersonic speed.
+The more relevant signal is the 3D shockwave that is generated by the shell or bullet as long as it travels at supersonic speed.
 As compared to the muzzle blast noise, the 3D shockwave signal has a higher initial sound level, attenuates only in two directions, and usually comes from the sky when arriving at the sensor post.
 Moreover, the target acquisition time is no longer governed by the speed of the sound, but by the speed of the round – in practice more or less a reduction of 50%.

+Deployment concept

 The concept of operation should be based upon deploying the sensor posts on in-fleet vehicles being present in battlespace.
 On one hand, this makes the concept very affordable, as there are no operational costs for a dedicated task like a sound ranging regiment used to have.
 On the other hand, each sensor post provides close proximity awareness to each of the vehicles hosting the sensor post.